nienen/Using-Amplify-Deploy-Sumerian-Chatbot/README.md

 - Type `amplify push` to update CloudFormation stack.

-> NOTES : It will take a few minuites to update the stack.
+> NOTES : It will take three to five minuites to update the stack.

 - Extend the __amplify / backend__ folder, open the __amplify-meta.jason__.